Freeway9527/Xxio_Employee-Tracker/README.md

 Make sure that you have Node.js install, if you do not have node.js, you can visit [Node.js website](https://nodejs.org/en) and download node and install it onto your local computer.

-You will also need to add dpendencies, in your terminal type in,
+You will also need to add dpendencies, in your terminal type in:

 1. `npm init -y` this will auto create a package.json to store your dependenices.